yawollopkcaj/STM32H7-DMA-blog/README.md

 CLEARING -> STARTING -> POLLING -> READING -> IDLE
 ```

-I **parameterized** the pipeline instead of hardcoding the voltage sequence, since the same shape applies to temperature and status readback.
+I parameterized the pipeline instead of hardcoding the voltage sequence, since the same shape applies to temperature and status readback.
 An `AdcDmaJob` holds the clear/start/poll/read commands plus a destination buffer, and `AdcGroupResult` holds the raw bytes and PEC validity for one register group.
 Adding temperature acquisition later just means defining a job with `CLRAUX / ADAX_BASE / PLAUX / RDAUXA..D` and calling the same entry point.
 No state machine changes needed.

 The transfer itself builds a full-duplex packet, which looks strange the first time you see it: a command word, its PEC15, then a run of `0xFF` dummy bytes whose only job is to clock the response out of the device.

-One thing worth noting: the shared SPI layer originally fired a single unconditional pair of completion and error callbacks.
-With two state machines now sharing the bus (configuration writes and ADC reads), that meant the configuration busy flag was getting set spuriously during ADC transfers.
-Fixed it with a dispatch layer that routes completion/error to whichever state machine currently owns the bus, with weak stubs in the shared HAL that the BMS overrides at link time so boards without an ADBMS still compile.

 Net effect for the calling task: five register group reads chain back to back through the ISR, `vTaskNotifyGiveFromISR` releases the task once at the end, and in between the task burns zero CPU.